 Place the fabric in the washing machine and set it to the highest possible temperature.

 If there is any coconut oil left in the stain, the heat should work to remove it.

 Dry the clothes as usual.

 These are the instructions to follow if you need to remove coconut oil from clothes.
-If it is a fresh stain, some powder and washing in hot water should do the trick.
+If it is a fresh stain, some detergent and washing in hot water should do the trick.